antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

 />

 ### Day Two: High camp
 We began at a reasonable hour.
 The porters had arrived from the town where we had bought the poop containers.
 They included a 70-year-old man, two 16-year-old girls who would not stop giggling the entire trip, and two younger men who did most of the work.
-And in contrast to our expensive gear high-end gear, they wore tennis shoes or rubber boots.
+And in contrast to our expensive high-end gear, they wore tennis shoes or rubber boots.
 Instead of backpacks they used blankets fastened with a knot.

 <div class="img-row">
   <figure>